hark130/Gamemaster_Guidance/README.md

     [ ] 3.
 BUG: Verify there's no way for calculated NPC levels to go below 0.  (e.g., smallest city type + lowest roll)<br>
     [ ] 4.
 AESTHETIC: Properly pluralize ancestries when calculating Demographic Populations in GG_City's "print city details" functionality<br>
     [ ] 5.
 BUG?: Why am I printing things from the dictionary instead of parsing to class attributes and then printing?!<br>
     [ ] 6.
-AESTHETIC: Rename 'private' GG_City class attributes by prepending them with an underscore [X] 7.
-BUG: Bad things happen when you try to use new functionality without a city config file [ ] 8.
-BUG: Providing a population that contains a comma results in an error: ValueError: invalid literal for int() with base 10: '18,300'
+AESTHETIC: Rename 'private' GG_City class attributes by prepending them with an underscore<br>
+    [X] 7.
+BUG: Bad things happen when you try to use new functionality without a city config file<br>
+    [ ] 8.
+BUG: Providing a population that contains a comma results in an error: ValueError: invalid literal for int() with base 10: '18,300'<br>
     [ ] 9.
 BUG: GG_Ancestry doesn't use the city object to randomize ancestry.
 That means bounties and characters aren't related to the city they're generated from.
-FIX SOONEST!
+FIX SOONEST!<br>

 ## NOTES